sawft99/Obsidian-SecPlus/Sec+/Chapter 10 - Secure Software Development/Buffer Overflow.md

 # Smashing the Stack
 ---
-- Occurs when an attacker fills up the <u>stack portion of the buffer</u> so that the return address may lead into and continue on until it finds the attackers code to run
+- Occurs when an attacker fills up the <u>stack portion of the buffer</u> so that the return address may lead into and continue on until it finds the attackers code to run ^3d13e7
+- NOP instruction
+	- An instruction telling the program to do nothing and continue on to the next part ^fe8100
 - A common method to use is adding NOP instructions to fill the space
 	- Can lead to a [[#NOP Slide]]
-- A NOP instruction is an instruction telling the program to do nothing and continue on to the next part

 # NOP Slide
 ---
-- When the series of NOPs that occur are hit by the legit app and they finally hit the return pointer that leads to the memory address containing the malicious code/[[Malware]]
+- When the series of NOPs that occur are hit by the legit app and they finally hit the return pointer that leads to the memory address containing the malicious code/[[Malware]] ^c9fb54

 ```ad-info
 title: NOP Slide Example